making-sound/One-shot/README.md

 - [Pd 0.48-0](http://msp.ucsd.edu/software.html) (untested on earlier versions, but may still work)
 - MIDI keyboard
-- Computer with a stereo audio output (even works on a Raspberry Pi)
+- Computer with a stereo audio output

 ### Instructions